-In 2013, the stock option grants to our executive officers ranged from 25,000 to 70,000 shares based on individual and Company performance, thencurrent stock option holdings, market conditions and level of responsibility.
+In 2014, the stock option grants to our executive officers ranged from 35,000 to 110,000 shares based on individual and Company performance, then-current stock option holdings, market conditions and level of responsibility.
 In performing its review of our Chief Executive Officer's equity compensation, the Compensation Committee considered market data, data regarding equity compensation practices for chief executive officers of comparable companies, and the total amount, vesting status and the strike prices of historic equity grants received by this executive.
-The Committee also considered the significant roles Mr. LoCascio, Mr. Murphy and Ms. Greenberg play in driving the Company's performance and setting its strategic priorities, as well as their overall level of performance.
-Based on all of these factors, the Committee determined that it was in the best interest of the Company and its stockholders to award each of Mr. LoCascio and Mr. Murphy with a stock option grant of 70,000 shares and Ms. Greenberg with a stock option grant of 25,000 shares.
+The Committee also considered the significant roles Mr. LoCascio, Mr. Murphy, Mr. Banks and Ms. Greenberg play in driving the Company's performance and setting its strategic priorities, as well as their overall level of performance.
+Based on all of these factors, the Committee determined that it was in the best interest of the Company and its stockholders to award each of Mr. LoCascio, Mr. Murphy and Mr. Banks with a stock option grant of 100,000 shares and Ms. Greenberg with a stock option grant of 35,000 shares.
+Mr. Vanounou received a stock option grant of 110,000 shares based on his employee agreement with the Company.